Thunder-DeID: Accurate and Efficient De-identification Framework for Korean Court Judgments: Conclusion

 \section{Conclusion}

-In this paper, we propose a DNN-based solution for NER to improve the efficiency and consistency of de-identifying court judgments.
-We address the complex challenges in the current de-identification process within the Korean judiciary.
-To this end, we have created the first Korean legal dataset, which includes 4,500 judgments from criminal cases and labels 27,402 named entities.
-We also introduce a three-tiered annotation scheme for PII, systematically categorizing a broad range of personal identifiers.
-We also offer a detailed list of entity mentions that can be used to replace the 595 token-level labels in the training dataset.
-Additionally, we provide a tokenization method for the training data generated by these replacements.
-Our experimental results demonstrate that our model achieves state-of-the-art performance in the de-identification of court judgments.
+In this paper, we propose a DNN-based solution, referred to as \sys, for NER aimed at improving the efficiency and consistency of de-identifying court judgments.
+We address the complex challenges currently faced in the de-identification process within the Korean judiciary.
+Our work includes the development of the first Korean legal dataset, which contains 6,700 judgments from civil, criminal, and administrative cases, encompassing a total of 48,306 labeled named entities.
+We also introduce a three-tiered annotation scheme for PII, which systematically categorizes a wide variety of personal identifiers.
+Furthermore, we provide a comprehensive list of entity mentions that can be used to replace the 729 token-level labels found in the training dataset.
+In addition, we outline a tokenization method for the training data generated from these replacements.
+Our experimental results show that \sys achieves state-of-the-art performance in the de-identification of court judgments.